-On-page SEO is the practice of optimizing web pages to earn organic traffic and improve a website’s rankings in SERPs (search engine results pages).
+On-page SEO for eCommerce is the practice of optimizing web pages to earn organic traffic and improve a website’s rankings in SERPs (search engine results pages).
 It has to do with the content that lives on your website’s pages, such as blog posts and landing pages.

 There are numerous technical components of on-page SEO for eCommerce that should be optimized to increase your organic traffic.
 Let’s review the basics to help you get started.